I take high heels seriously – it’s a boost of confidence even when I’m having an off day.

 Shop The Look:

-If I’m being honest, my confidence took a total nose dive last year.
-Recovering from a toxic relationship left me feeling emotionally devastated, unloveable and unworthy.
+If I’m being honest, my confidence took a total nosedive last year.
+Recovering from a toxic relationship left me feeling emotionally devastated, unlovable and unworthy.
 So how did I get through it?
 I started making small changes to bring me back to life.
-A tarnished self confidence can be remedied in small ways.
+A tarnished self-confidence can be remedied in small ways.
 It’s all about doing things that make you feel good on the inside.
-It may sound silly, but for me wearing a killer pair of heels instantly improved my mood and overall self confidence.
+It may sound silly, but for me wearing a killer pair of heels instantly improved my mood and overall self-confidence.
 Why?
 Because they make me feel f*ing fabulous.
-It’s a small and simple way to make me feel like a rockstar, even for just a few hours.
+It’s a small and simple way to make me feel like a rock star, even for just a few hours.
 Obviously, heels alone didn’t make me love myself again.
 It was a combination of support and a lot of hard work.
 But the small, simple things ended up making a big difference.
 Like switching up flats with a pair of heels.
 So if you see me wearing a pair of heels – it’s me treating myself to an extra 4″ (not that I need it at 5’10) and a dose of self love.

 Find out what makes you feel f*ing fabulous – and treat yo’ self to it.
 Maybe it’s a monthly pedicure, an episode (0r 10) of the Office, or a talk with one of your best friends.
 Whatever it is, do it.
 The small things add up.
 Make time for yourself, you fabulous fox you!

 What boosts your confidence?

 Side note: I’ve probably watched the Office beginning to end 4 times in this past year.
 That’s some healing stuff right there.